-Apparently acknowledging that this case cannot be decided on the basis of any possible error in any of the jury instructions, the Court views petitioner's motions for summary judgment and a directed verdict as raising and preserving a legal question concerning the standard for determining municipal liability.
+Apparently acknowledging that this case cannot be decided on the basis of any possible error in any of the jury instructions, the plurality views petitioner's motions for summary judgment and a directed verdict as raising and preserving a legal question concerning the standard for determining municipal liability.
 Ante, at 7.
 But these motions did not raise any legal issue that was disputed.
-It is most unfair to permit a defeated litigant in a civil case tried to a verdict before a jury to advance legal arguments that were not made in the District Court, especially when that litigant agrees, both in its motions and proposed instructions, with its opponent's shall inform counsel of its proposed action upon the requests prior to their arguments to the jury.
-The court, at its election, may instruct the jury before or after argument, or both.
+It is most unfair to permit a defeated litigant in a civil case tried to a verdict before a jury to advance legal arguments that were not made in the District Court, especially when that litigant agrees, both in its motions and proposed instructions, with its opponent's before or after argument, or both.
 No party may assign as error the giving or the failure to give an instruction unless that party objects thereto before the jury retires to consider its verdict, stating distinctly the matter objected to and the grounds of the objection.
 Opportunity shall be given to make the objection out of the hearing of the jury."
 (Emphasis added.)

-is In the Court of Appeals the City had argued that the trial court should have accepted the following instruction regarding municipal liability:
+In the Court of Appeals the City had argued that the trial court should have accepted the following instruction regarding municipal liability: